-In compliance with federal regulations, the Seminary makes available specific information regarding drug and alcohol use and campus security (Campus Safety & Security Report & Fire Safety Report) via the Seminary website at https://static1.squarespace.com/static/6155ac707c23a97e2090b32c/t/627aa90c2880321ed7e6768b/1652205839611/C ampus-Fire-Safety-Report-2021-2022.pdf.
+In compliance with federal regulations, the Seminary makes available specific information regarding drug and alcohol use and campus security (Campus Safety and Security Report / Fire Safety Report) via the Seminary website at https://covenant-theological-seminary.squarespace.com/s/Campus-Fire-Safety-Report-2022-2023.pdf.
 A physical copy of this information is available upon request through the Campus Safety Office or Financial Aid.
 The Campus Crime Report includes a description of sanctions under local, state, and federal law for possession, use, and distribution of illicit drugs and alcohol.
 The document also includes a description of the health risks involved.